akkadotnet/akka.net/docs/community/contributing/index.md

 ### File a GitHub Issue Before You Code

-**This is especiallyimportant if you want to contribute a new feature to Akka.NET**.
+**This is especially important if you want to contribute a new feature to Akka.NET**.

 The pull requests that will almost certainly never be merged into the Akka.NET repository are for "drive-by" features that were never socialized, discussed, or proposed to maintainers in writing prior to being written.
 Why would we take the time to carefully review something that no one asked for?